KarelZe/thesis/references/obsidian/📑notes/👨‍🍳Train-Test-split notes.md

 - Training set is used to fit the model to the data
 - Validation set is there for tuning the hyperparameters. ([[@hastietrevorElementsStatisticalLearning2009]] 222) write "to estimate prediction error for model selection"
 - Test set for unbiased, out-of-sample performance estimates. ([[@hastietrevorElementsStatisticalLearning2009]] 222) write "estimate generalization error of the model"

+Ideally, the test set should be kept in a “vault,” and be brought out only at the end of the data analysis.
+Suppose instead that we use the test-set repeatedly, choosing the model with smallest test-set error.
+Then the test set error of the final chosen model will underestimate the true test error, sometimes substantially.
+It is difficult to give a general rule on how to choose the number of observations in each of the three parts, as this depends on the signal-tonoise ratio in the data and the training sample size.
+A typical split might be 50% for training, and 25% each for validation and testing:

 **Our split:**
 - We perform a *static* split into three disjoint sets. (aka holdout method)